What a Whopper

 Once the action has moved north, the Nessie story gives way, for a while, to a subplot about salmon poaching.
 Harry Sutton (Sid James), landlord of the Loch Ness hostelry where the rest of the film is set, and his partner, Jimmy (Ewan Roberts), have a load of fish to conceal from the police and keep moving it from one car boot to another.
 One of the cars is the repurposed funeral hearse Tony acquires for his Scottish adventure.
 The other is also a big black number, belonging to Charlie’s inebriated father (Freddie Frinton).
 He’s followed his daughter from London on the instructions of his domineering wife (Fabia Drake), who’s convinced Charlie is heading for Gretna Green and marriage to the unsuitable Vernon.
 Local law enforcement is represented by the predictably inept pairing of a bossy sergeant (Terry Scott) and his anxious, put upon underling (Gordon Rollings).
 In other words, What a Whopper features plenty of well-known comedy performers; they also include Wilfrid Brambell and, back in London, Charles Hawtrey, Clive Dunn and Spike Milligan (as a tramp watching the Serpentine photo shoot).
 Whether the ill-gotten salmon take centre stage to accommodate these comic talents or because the main idea is so thin is a nice question.
 The answer is probably both.

 Familiarity was evidently important to the enterprise: several of the cast are doing their usual thing.
 Freddie Frinton was famous for his drunks.
-Clive Dunn may be playing a petty bureaucrat serving an eviction notice on Tony for non-payment of his bedsit rent but Dunn is also doing his elderly dodderer act, years before Dad’s Army.
+Clive Dunn may be playing a petty bureaucrat serving an eviction notice on Tony for non-payment of his bedsit rent but Dunn is also performing his elderly dodderer act, years before Dad’s Army.
 There’s another foreshadowing of the latter: when Wilfrid Brambell tells the gathering in Sid James’s bar the terrifying story of his encounter with the Loch Ness ‘beastie’, he anticipates the doom-laden tales of John Laurie’s Private Frazer.
 The presence of James, Charles Hawtrey and Terry Scott, on the other hand, naturally calls to mind the Carry On films.
 So does the rampant political incorrectness.

 Carole Lesley, genuinely vivid in her dumb blonde role, first appears semi-nude as Charlie prepares to pose for an artist.
 On arrival at the Scottish inn, where Marie alone books a room and the other three climb a ladder and negotiate a sloping roof to join her there, Charlie ‘accidentally’ loses her top making the ascent.
 Marie has to think on her feet when, late that evening, Jimmy knocks on her door: as Tony, Charlie and Vernon take cover, Marie tells Jimmy to wait a moment – she’s getting ready for bed.
 When he enters the room, she’s in her bra and pants, holding a coverlet over her but standing with her back to a mirror … Jimmy’s exit line is ‘I’m very pleased to have seen you, Miss’.